Which should the Siding Southgate Homeowners Choose?

-When deciding on siding for your home in Lincoln Park you can select from among a wide variety of materials, each with their own strengths.
+When deciding on siding for your home in Southgate you can select from among a wide variety of materials, each with their own strengths.
 Here is a comparison of the most popular siding materials being installed on homes today.

 Introduced to the market in the early 1960s, vinyl siding has grown in popularity because of its durability, versatility and ease of maintenance.
 Vinyl siding is impact resistant, rigid and strong.